-The Consumer Product Safety Commission estimates that portable electric heaters cause about 1,200 fires per year.
-But most of these fires could have been easily prevented with proper usage.
+The Consumer Product Safety Commission estimates that portable electric heaters cause about 1,700 fires per year, which resulted in about 70 deaths and 160 injuries each year between 2017-19.
+Most of these fires could have been easily prevented with proper usage.

 The National Fire Protection Association (NFPA) recommends you follow some basic space heater safety tips if you choose to use one in your home.

 - Keep your heater at least 3 feet away from flammable materials, including curtains and blankets.

 - Place your heater on a flat, stable surface.

 - Ensure your heater is in a low-traffic area that isn’t blocking an exit.